 Found 20 - 30 results of 36 programs matching keyword " dark meat"

-This electrifying After Dark event featured Austin Richards, Ph.D.—aka, Dr. MegaVolt®—jousting with 14-foot electrical arcs from his high-voltage Tesla coil on the evening of Thursday, November 5, 2009.
-This wonderful performance contributed to the celebration of the Exploratorium’s 40th Anniversary.
+In November 2009, Exploratorium After Dark welcomed particle physicist Dr. Austin Richardsaka Dr. MegaVolt.
+Under the Palace of Fine Arts rotunda, he jousted with a high-voltage Tesla coil, which generated 200,000 volts of electricity and shot 14-foot-long arcs of lightning through the air.
+This electrifying After Dark event featured Austin Richards, Ph.D.aka, Dr. MegaVoltjousting with 14-foot electrical arcs from his high-voltage Tesla coil on the evening of Thursday, November 5, 2009.
+This wonderful performance contributed to the celebration of the Exploratoriums 40th Anniversary.

 We speak with glaciologists Slawek Tulaczyk and Jake Walter, who study ice-sheet dynamics.
 Join us as we talk to scientists working with IceCube, a neutrino telescope buried in the ice under the South Pole.
 Hear more from scientists working on the Ice Cube telescope at the South Pole.
 What is dark energy?
 Cosmologist Rocky Kolb explains how the South Pole Telescope will help us understand the properties and nature of this mysterious force.
 The South Pole Telescope captured its first light on Feb.
 16, 2007!
 Join Exploratorium host Mary Miller as she talks with scientists at the South Pole and finds out more about life at the Pole.
-Mary Miller chats with scientists at the South Pole about the nearly-completed telescope.
-The satellite connection to the pole deteriorated quickly, and we hope to repeat this program in the near future.
-Stay tuned for updates!
-What's Christmas like at the South Pole?
-Also learn about the Race Around the World and the installation of the telescope's new receiver.
-Tom Crawford and Jeff McMahon show us a day in the life of a South Pole scientist, then talk about what the telescope will be searching for: dark matter, galaxy clusters, and evidence of the universe expanding.
-South Pole scientists Tom Crawford and Jeff McMahon take us on a virtual tour of the South Pole Station, then discuss working in the polar environment.